-ART forms part of the PGCert stage of MA Field Linguistics and MA Literacy Programme Development, which runs from 25 July to 2 December 2016.
+Assignment Related Training (ART) forms part of the PGCert stage of MA Field Linguistics and MA Literacy Programme Development, which runs from 24 July to 1 December 2017.
 It can also be studied as a standalone module.

 For more information about course fees and accommodation options, see our fees page.

 Language and Culture Acquisition

 MA Field Linguistics

 Home | Privacy | Terms | Site map